Gambit-Gaming/Discord-Bot/README.md

 [p]repo add CBD-Cogs https://gitlab.com/CrunchBangDev/cbd-cogs
 ```

-You may be prompted to respond to say "I agree" after that.
+You may be prompted to respond with "I agree" after that.

 ## Cogs